-707

-ATTORNEY OF RECORD FOR
+/s/ ATTORNEY OF RECORD FOR

-2) Petition for Rehearing En Banc.
-A petition that an appeal be reheard en banc must contain one or both o the following statements of counsel at the beginning
+(2) Petition for Rehearing En Banc.
+A petition that an appeal be reheard en banc must contain one or both of the following statements of counsel at the beginning:

-Based on my professional judgment, I believe the panel decision is contrary to the following decision(s of the Supreme Court of the United States or the precedent(s) of this court: (cite specific decisions)
+Based on my professional judgment, I believe the panel decision is contrary to the following decision(s) of the Supreme Court of the United States or the precedent(s) of this court: (cite specific decisions).

-Based on my professional judgment, I believe this appeal requires an answer to one or more precedent setting questions of exceptional importance (set forth each question in a separate sentence)
+Based on my professional judgment, I believe this appeal requires an answer to one or more precedent-setting questions of exceptional importance: (set forth each question in a separate sentence).

-/s/

-ATTORNEY OF RECORD FOR
+/s/ - ATTORNEY OF REC ORD FOR

 - (c) Petition for Hearing or Rehearing En Banc; Response. - (1) Certificate of Interest.
 A certificate of interest (see Federal Circuit Rule 47.4) must be included in a petition for a hearing or rehearing en banc or a response to such a petition.
-The certificate must appear immediately following the cover. - (2) Items Excluded from Page Limitation.
-The following items do not count against the page limitation in Federal Rule of Appellate Procedure 35(b)(2): - (A) the certificate of interest; - (B) the table of contents; - (C) the table of citations; and - (D) any addendum containing statutes, rules, regulations, and similar matters. - (3) Rehearing En Banc: Copy of Opinion or Judgment.
+The certificate must appear immediately following the cover. - (2) Items Excluded from Page or Word Limitation.
+The following items do not count against the page or word limitation in Federal Rule of Appellate Procedure 35(b)(2): - (A) the certificate of interest; - (B) the table of contents; - (C) the table of citations; and - (D) any addendum containing statutes, rules, regulations, and similar matters. - (3) Rehearing En Banc: Copy of Opinion or Judgment.
 A petition for a rehearing must include a copy of the opinion or the judgment of affirmance without opinion.
 The copy must be bound with the petition as an addendum. - (4) Number of Copies.
-If only nonconfidential copies are filed, an original and eighteen copies of a petition for hearing or rehearing en banc must be filed with the court.
-Two copies must be served on each party separately represented.
-If confidential and nonconfidential copies are filed, an original and eighteen copies of the confidential petition and original and three copies of the nonconfidential petition must be filed with the court.
-Two copies of the confidential petition and one copy of the nonconfidential petition must be served on each party separately represented.
+If only nonconfidential copies are filed, in addition to the copy filed through CM/ECF, eighteen copies of a petition for hearing or rehearing en banc must be filed with the court.
+If confidential and nonconfidential copies are filed, in addition to the copies filed through CM/ECF, eighteen copies of the confidential petition and three copies of the nonconfidential petition must be filed with the court.
+Two copies of the confidential petition must be served on each party separately represented.